 Q: If my child is using a school-issued device does that mean the district will be monitoring their use at home?

 A: On or off the campus, student devices will have a content monitoring/filter applied.
-Teachers will not have access to student devices off campus.
+Teachers will not have access to student devices after school hours.
 Students will have to read the WHRHS Technology Agreement and 1:1 Acceptable Usage Acknowledgement prior to receiving their computers and will be expected to use them responsibly.
 Please see Gaggle FAQs for more information.

 Q: Will faculty or staff have access to the webcam on the device?